• Skip to primary navigation

 The easiest way to press flowers involves using an old phone book.
 Hopefully, you haven’t thrown them all out.

-If you don’t have an old phone book you can buy a flower press online or at some craft stores.
+If you don't have an old phone book, you can make your own flower press.
+Also, you could try pressing some flowers between a few sheets of newsprint under a heavy book.
+In addition, you could buy a flower press online or at your local craft store.

 For this project, I used the glass from picture frames bought at the dollar store.